Telangana State Road Transport Corporation: Premium services

-TSRTC started its new service named Vajra with tag line 'Mobility Redefined' and 'Service At Doorstep'.
+TGSRTC started its new service named Vajra with tag line 'Mobility Redefined' and 'Service At Doorstep'.
 These are the Mahindra's COSMO 3.3 Liter BS-IV AC Buses.
 The goal of Vajra was to reduce the hassle of commuters having to travel to a bus station in Hyderabad in order to board an intercity service.
 Vajra bridged that gap by providing intercity services from various colonies in Hyderabad to Warangal, Nizamabad, Godavarikhani and Karimnagar city.
+Few buses are renamed as 'Cyberliner', for the IT employees in the Hyderabad.